 Ensure that all senior personnel, such as Master Grower and Directors, do not have criminal records to allow for successful security clearance.

-Work with your construction project manager to ensure to save on wasted construction costs and the internal build out according to the our developed floor plan is completed to ensure compliance with Health Canada requirements.
+Saved construction costs!
+We work with your construction project manager to ensure the internal build out is done according to our developed floor plan to ensure compliance with Health Canada requirements.

-Advice on the record keeping package with screenshots for use in the license application and for later use when operational
+Advice on the record keeping package, including screenshots for use in the license application and for later use when operational.

-Analysis of corporate information such as articles of association, shareholders and supply agreements and writing the Health Canada's Key Investors Report defined in the Cannabis Regulations
+Analysis of corporate information, including: articles of association, shareholders and supply agreements, and writing the Health Canada's Key Investors Report as defined in the Cannabis Regulations.

-Constructing the Site Organizational Chart, with the Security audit and security report that describes the security information and security standard operating procedures (20) detailing the security mitigation measures to potential security threats
+The Site Organizational Chart, with the Security audit and security report that describes the security information and security standard operating procedures (20) detailing the security mitigation measures to potential security threats.

-Formal notifications according to the Cannabis Regulations to local government, RCMP and fire department, city and land zoning and bylaws
+Checking land zoning and bylaws & Formal notifications according to the Cannabis Regulations to local government, RCMP and fire department in your city.